aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 If over the years the vehicle frequencies along the day rise to the point where queues happen often and last long or the time required to pedestrians to cross safely becomes too long is the moment to intervene.

-An interference is justified by the comparing the present value of costs for its implementation, maintenance and operation against the value of its benefits, of which the most easier to establish are the time savings assuming a safe operation and does directly related to it (as fuel consumption and pollution).
+An intervention is justified by the comparing the present value of costs for its implementation, maintenance and operation against the value of its benefits, of which the most easier to establish are the time savings assuming a safe operation and does directly related to it (as fuel consumption and pollution).

 Interventions start with zebras and yielding signs.
 Channelling the vehicles and creating refuge islands is a manner to clearly divide an intersection in the several smaller intersection components, improving traffic safety and reducing the overall delay; roundabouts or mini-roundabouts are ways to channel vehicles as well.
-Above a certain point, traffic lights are required, that may grow really complex in order to accommodate all conflicts; then traffic diversion and restricting direct movements come at play... until the grade separation becomes necessary.
+Above a certain point, traffic lights are required and they may grow in really complex ways in order to accommodate all conflicts; then traffic diversion and restricting direct movements come at play... until the grade separation becomes necessary.

 Ideally a separated-grade traffic solution eliminates intersections, but in practice, due to space restrictions, intersections eventually remain.